 For organizations that plan or regulate the use of natural resources, they require leaders who understand the nuances of these resources and the impact they have on the quality of life for both present and future generations.
 You will learn:

 - Protection and use of natural resources

-MS in Environmental Policy And Management with a concentration in Natural Resource Management requires completion of 48 credit hours (12 courses)Professional Foundation Courses - 12 qtr. hrs
+MS in Environmental Policy And Management with a concentration in Natural Resource Management requires completion of 48 credit hours (12 courses)Core courses - 20 qtr. hrs

 - EPM 4001 - Environmental Foundations and Principles

 - EPM 4710 - Environmental Project Management

 - EPM 4902 - Capstone Seminar